Stochastic Prediction Equilibrium for Dynamic Traffic Assignment: Stochastic Prediction Equilibrium

+\begin{revisedEnv} Let us take a step back and consider \emph{static} traffic assignment for a moment.
+In static traffic assignment, a stochastic user equilibrium reflects the fact that each agent may have a slightly different perception of travel cost.
+The standard model proposed by \citet{Daganzo1977} thus assumes that path travel times are flow-dependent random variables.
+A flow is then a stochastic user equilibrium if and only if every path is used by (at most) the proportion of demand that perceives this path as their best option, according to the distribution of the random variables.
+This models exactly the situation in which every infinitesimal agent is assigned a (random) vector of path travel times, and chooses a path minimizing travel time.
+Using a specific distribution of path travel times then yields the well-known logit assignment model. \end{revisedEnv}

+In this section, we use our framework to introduce these stochastic effects into the concept of prediction equilibria for \emph{dynamic} traffic assignment.
+For this, we define the new concept of a \emph{stochastic prediction equilibrium}.
+The idea here is to augment path cost predictions with random noise so that the effective cost predictor becomes a random variable.
+As our main result, we show existence and uniqueness of stochastic prediction equilibria under mild assumptions.
+In particular, we show that under natural assumptions, the resulting routing operator for stochastic prediction equilibria becomes prescriptive.
+Thus, this analysis explains how the incorporation of stochastic errors in the perception of the infinitesimal agents can lead to some of the previously studied prescriptive routing operators, and highlights their underlying stochastic assumptions.

-More specifically, a particle of commodity $i$ that arrives at a node $v\neq t_i$ at some time $\bar\theta$ is assigned a cost predictor according to the random distribution of a probability measure $\Prob_i$ over such prediction functions.
-The particle then evaluates the cost $\hat C_p(\bar\theta)$ for every $v$-$t_i$-path $p$ and chooses to enter an edge that lies on a path minimizing this value.
+Compared to \DPE{} (\Cref{def:dpe}), we model \revMinor{the stochastic} noise by assuming that the cost predictor $\hat C_{i,p}$ is no longer \revMinor{a} fixed \revMinor{function $\IR\times\flowSet\to \IR$} but rather a random variable \revMinor{of such functions}.
+More specifically, a particle of commodity $i$ that arrives at a node $v\neq \dest_i$ at some time $\bar\theta$ is assigned a cost predictor according to the random distribution of a probability measure $\Prob_i$ over such prediction functions.
+The particle then evaluates the cost $\hat C_p(\bar\theta)$ for every $v$-$\dest_i$-path $p$ and chooses to enter an edge that lies on a path minimizing this value.